 Fulaich- The Festival of Flowers in Kinnaur

-The Kinnaur valley known as cold desert in Himachal Pradesh is a mystic land of beauty, fairy tales, legends and fantasies.
-The peculiar heritage, culture and lifestyle of the people is a world in itself.
-The people have well preserved arts, crafts, metalwork and jewelry making techniques, exquisite decorative designs, manners and mores.
+The Kinnaur valley known as the cold desert in Himachal Pradesh is a mystic land of beauty, fairy tales, legends, and fantasies.
+The peculiar heritage, culture, and lifestyle of the people is a world in itself.
+The people have well-preserved arts, crafts, metalwork and jewelry making techniques, exquisite decorative designs, manners, and mores.

-In ancient literature the people of Kinnaur are termed as Kinners, or the class of people between gods and men.
+In ancient literature, the people of Kinnaur are termed as Kinners or the class of people between gods and men.
 The simple and honest people are mostly Buddhists or Hindus.
 The race is a conglomeration of strong beliefs which becomes evident in communal harmony and juxtaposition of temples and monasteries dotting the entire valley.
-Some of the monesteries are more than thousand years old.
+Some of the monasteries are more than thousand years old.
 The language is different from the entire state and the dialect changes from village to village.

-Kinnaur is also known for strong liquor made from grapes, the best variety of apples, pine seeds or chilgoza, black morel or gucchi, almonds, walnuts etc.
+Kinnaur is also known for strong liquor made from grapes, the best variety of apples, pine seeds or chilgoza, black morel or gucchi or Morchella esculenta (morel mushroom), almonds, walnuts etc.

-The entire terrain is famous for beautiful trekking routes like the pilgrimage to mount Kinner Kailash, the mystic Nako Lake, the scenery of Sangla and Hangrang vallies, a couple of wild life sanctuaries, picturesque hamlets and various opportunities of adventures sports.
+The entire terrain is famous for beautiful trekking routes like the pilgrimage to mount Kinner Kailash, the mystic Nako Lake, the scenery of Sangla and Hangrang valleys, a couple of wildlife sanctuaries, picturesque hamlets and various opportunities for adventures sports.
 Besides, the rich in flora & fauna also continues to attract inquisitive minds and adventurers.

 The Fulaich FestivalClick thumbnail to view full-size